Migrate your SQL Server database to Azure SQL Database

 If you don't have an Azure subscription, create a free account before you begin.

 To complete this tutorial, make sure the following prerequisites are completed:

-- Installed the Data Migration Assistant (DMA).
+- Installed the newest version of the Data Migration Assistant (DMA).

 - You have identified and have access to a database to migrate.
 This tutorial uses the SQL Server 2008R2 AdventureWorks OLTP database on an instance of SQL Server 2008R2 or newer, but you can use any database of your choice.
 To fix compatibility issues, use SQL Server Data Tools

 Create a blank SQL database

 Follow these steps to create a blank SQL database.

 Click the New button found on the upper left-hand corner of the Azure portal.

 Select Databases from the New page, and select Create under SQL Database on the New page.